qaisjp/inf-cg/cw1/report/report.md

 In the annotated image above, observe the following changes to the scene:

-1. Shadow from the black/green box appears on the superimposed orange.
+1. Shadow from the black/green box appears on the superimposed fruit.
 2. Reflection of the 23andme box appears on combination wrench
 3. Reflection of the box mic appears on the combination wrench
 4. Shadow of combination wrench appears on cupboard wall.
-    Also see `[!]` for shadow of orange appearing on cupboard wall.
+    Also see `[!]` for shadow of fruit appearing on cupboard wall.